Trina0224/Zaku_Cam/docs/zaku02_nas_runbook.md

 ## 7) Change Log

 - **2025‑11‑02** – Initial deployment of `receive_cam_zip.py` and `cam-receiver.service`
 - **2025‑11‑02** – Verified upload from Cam01 successful, ZIP auto‑extracted, and service persists across reboot.
+- **2025-11-05** - Create a file called ".env.zaku02" aside Dockerfile.
+It's a one line file, only with this line: GAS_UPLOAD_URL=https://script.google.com/macros/s/XXXX(created by script.new )/exec